Read This First

 Prompt 2: When did these tribes emerge, how did they evolve, and what is their general demographic distribution and strength today?

-The central claim is this: The concepts of the Red, Blue, and Grey Tribes are relatively modern constructs, reflecting shifts in American political and cultural landscapes over the past few decades.
+In plain terms: The concepts of the Red, Blue, and Grey Tribes are relatively modern constructs, reflecting shifts in American political and cultural landscapes over the past few decades.

-1960s-1970s : The cultural and political divisions began to take clearer shape during the civil rights movement, the Vietnam War, and the rise of counterculture movements.
+1960s-1970s: The cultural and political divisions began to take clearer shape during the civil rights movement, the Vietnam War, and the rise of counterculture movements.
 The Democratic and Republican parties started to align more distinctly with liberal and conservative ideologies, respectively.
-1980s : The presidency of Ronald Reagan solidified the conservative values of the Republican Party, appealing to what would become the Red Tribe.
+1980s: The presidency of Ronald Reagan solidified the conservative values of the Republican Party, appealing to what would become the Red Tribe.
 Simultaneously, the Democratic Party started to attract more progressive and liberal voters, forming the Blue Tribe.

 The cultural and political divisions began to take clearer shape during the civil rights movement, the Vietnam War, and the rise of counterculture movements.
 The Democratic and Republican parties started to align more distinctly with liberal and conservative ideologies, respectively.